 Places to Visit

-Despite being the smallest state in the country, Goa is abounding with several forts, churches, beaches and pubs.
+Despite being the smallest state in the country, sightseeing in goa is abounding with several forts, churches, beaches and pubs.
 When you’re in Goa, there is hardly a place for boredom in your routine.

 The sandy shores of Goa are undoubtedly its biggest identifier.
 The sun-kissed stretches along the Arabian Sea draw scores of visitors.
 Which beach you opt for largely depends on your holiday mood.
 While the crowded Anjuna, Baga, Calangute, Candolim, Vagator and Palolem are ideal for water sports; the laid back beaches like Morjim, Ashwem Colva and Patnem are ideal for a quiet holiday.